IIIF/training/advanced_iiif/modules/zooniverse/README.md

 ### Going live to the public

-It looks like there is a fairly rigours process before projects can be made live and involves a group of beta tests.
-Here is a note from the zooniverse website:
+It looks like there is a fairly rigours process before projects can be made live and involves a group of beta testers.
+Here is a note from the Zooniverse website:

 _"In order to launch publicly and be featured on zooniverse.org/projects, teams must go through beta review, wherein a team of Zooniverse volunteer beta testers give feedback on the project and answer a series of questions that tell us whether the project is 1) appropriate for the platform; and 2) ready to be launched.
 Anyone can be a beta tester!
 To sign up, visit https://www.zooniverse.org/settings/email.
 Note: the timeline from requesting beta review to getting scheduled in the queue to receiving beta feedback is a few weeks.
 It can then take a few weeks to a few months (depending on the level of changes needed) to improve your project based on beta feedback and be ready to apply for full launch.
 For more details and best practices around using the Project Builder, see https://help.zooniverse.org/getting-started/."_